MathiasPius/yaml-validator/yaml-validator-cli/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -s, --schemas <schemas>...
+    -s, --schema <schemas>...
 Schemas to include in context to validate against.
 Schemas are added in order, but do not validate references to other schemas upon loading.
     -u, --uri <uri>               URI of the schema to validate the files against.
 If not supplied, the last schema added will be used for validation.